bluenote-1577/devider/README.md

 devider -h
 ```

-See the [installation instructions on the wiki](https://github.com/bluenote-1577/devider/wiki/Installation) if you want to compile directly or want a static binary.
+See the [installation instructions on the wiki](https://github.com/bluenote-1577/devider/wiki/Installation) if you want want a static binary or you're **not** on x86-64 CPUs.

 ## Quick Start after install